maxharlow/csvmatch/README.md

 [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance) is a string distance metric, which counts the number of changes that would have to be made to transform one string into another.

 For two strings to be considered a match, we require 60% of the longer string to be the same as the shorter one.
+This threshold can be modified by passing a number between 0.0 and 1.0 with `-t`.

     $ csvmatch data1.csv data2.csv --fuzzy levenshtein

-    name,name
+    name,Person Name
     George Smiley,George SMILEY
     Toby Esterhase,Tony Esterhase
     Peter Guillam,Peter Guillam